Package com.google.gwt.user.client.ui

 public interface HasValue<T> extends TakesValue<T>, HasValueChangeHandlers<T>

-events.An object that implements this interface should be a user input widget, where the user and programmer can both set and get the object's value.
+ExtendsTakesValueto allow the value to be pulled back out, and to throwValueChangeEventevents.An object that implements this interface should be a user input widget, where the user and programmer can both set and get the object's value.
 It is intended to provide a unified interface to widgets with "atomic" values, like Strings and Dates.

 -